 I am not on a campaign against T4 meds, far from it.
 But if you believe that synthetic thyroid medication is stable and consistent, and that NDT is the only thyroid medicine that has issues, you are mistaken.

 Plus, if you are worried about “Big Pharma”, don’t take synthetic T4.
 THAT is “Big Pharma”.
 For sure.

 Is making thyroid meds difficult?

-Maybe it’s diffult to make thyroid medications.
-I know it is a complicated, chemical process to produce the synthetic hormones.
-And with the fillers impacting absorption to such a degree.
-NDT must follow the USP standard, that is there, must be a certain ratio between T4:T3.
-I don’t know all the things that can go wrong in the production process.
-When it comes to NDT, it’s an organic material.
-There is a shortage of product.
-Even with all the poor pigs in the world.
-There is so much we don’t know about this.
+There is so much we as patients don’t know about this.
 And it is hard to find out.
 I have tried to find out where the different producers get their thyroid.
 I know a lot of it used to come from China.
 But they have had the African swine fever, and half their pigs have died.
 None of the producers answer my questions.
 I don’t understand the secrecy.
 I think it is a bad strategy.
 It breeds mistrust.
 But I don’t see the NDT producers as our enemies.
-Bashing them isn’t conducive to the relationsship between them and us.
+Bashing them isn’t conducive to the relationship between them and us.
 I wish they would be more open with us though.
 And respond when there are issues.
 Plus if there are problems with particular batches, we should be refunded.
 NDT is expencive.
 Very expencive.
 Too expencive.

 I know it’s very expencive to test NDT.
 I guess that is the reason producers test too little.
 Testing a single batch with liquid chromatography can cost 3000 US dollars.
 You can read more about how NDT is made here